FAMILIAR-project/HackOurLanguages-SIF/README.md

 ### What you will master

-design and implement families of DSL and their tooling support, generative approaches with early early V & V, application to variability management for SPL
+Design and implement families of DSL and their tooling support, generative approaches with early early V & V, application to variability management for SPL

 ## Evaluation
-Oral presentation of a critical review of a research article
++ project (hack a DSL) with several intermediate deliverables (50%)
-+ project with several intermediate deliverables.
++ Written exam (2h, 50%)

 ## References